 Every event we host, publication we prepare or benefit we offer is focused directly on the needs of our members.

 When we ask for our members’ views on policy or a current issue, they know their unique voice will be heard and represented.

 When they need advice or support, we can help them draw on the network of their peers - people who understand completely the work they do and the role they play because they are in the same world.

 And when we speak on their behalf, we speak only for them and the small, local, charities and voluntary organisations they represent.

 COIN (our Chief Officers’ Information Network) is the place for discussions, debates and requests for advice or guidance, in a safe space provided exclusively for NAVCA member Chief Officers.

-For all our members we are just a phone call away in times of crisis and change.
 We offer advice and support to members facing funding challenges, considering options around merger and collaboration, tackling problems in an organisation they support, or challenging competition from outside the sector.

 We regularly speak at our members' AGMs and training events.

 We hold regular events on topics including diversity and inclusion, volunteering, branding and more.
 We also hold Regional Members Forums so that our members can network, and we can keep up to date with local projects.

 We run a specialist network for anyone working or volunteering with our members on communications.
 Whether that's social media, newsletters, e-bulletins, websites, surveys, - all are welcome at The Barking Owl.